 - Use only a lice comb or long-toothed comb approved by your health room staff to remove all nits from hair.
 Additional removal by hand is usually necessary.
 Continue to comb nightly for two weeks.

 - A solution of warm water and vinegar (1:1) may be used to help loosen nits.

-- Wash all bedding, clothing and towels in hottest water and/or air dry in hot dryer (20 minutes).
+- Wash all bedding, clothing and towels in the hottest water and/or air dry in a hot dryer (20 minutes).
 Toys that are slept with should also be cleaned.

 - Soak all combs, brushes, etc. in hot (150° F) water and disinfectant (may use medicated shampoo or ammonia, Lysol, or other such cleansing agents) for 1 hour.